Waziup/WaziCloud/README.md

 docker-compose up
 ```

-You can then access Waziup platform on http://localhost
+This will take a while.
+Once finished, you can then access Waziup platform on http://localhost:3000

 See [this file](INSTALL.md) for the installation instructions on Cloud platforms.